Interface

 If multiple layers overlap such as speed limits and streets, there will be individual tabs for each type.
 The number on the icons show how many of that feature exists, which can all be viewed from that feature's tab.

-Selecting permit types and a date range will show all permits that meet the criteria on the map.
+Selecting a date range, Promoter, and/or permit types will show all permits that meet the criteria on the map.

 Map with Permits selected.

-These can be selected to show the Permit data such as the USRN, reference numbers, and proposed date range, along with a copyable What3Words address.
+These can be selected to show the Works/Permit data such as the USRN, reference numbers, and proposed date range, along with a copyable What3Words address.